Attention, married women: What you don't know about marriage may spell trouble.

 Her solution?
 Express your concerns rationally, whether about housework or parenting duties, or about not getting enough time with your husband or for yourself.
 He may like golfing on weekends while she may want him around for family time, for example.
 "If she spoke up, they might be able to work out a better arrangement," Heitler says.
 "Maybe they'd switch to a softball league in the summer where it would be a family event.''

-Couples that function the best in marriage have made their expectations clear from the outset about division of labor, parenthood, and money, says family and marriage therapist Eli Karam, PhD, an assistant professor of couples therapy at the University of Louisville.
+Couples that function the best in marriage have made their expectations clear from the outset about division of labor, parenthood, and money, says family and marriage therapist Eli Karam, PhD.
+He is an assistant professor of couples therapy at the University of Louisville.

 But many couples don't have those discussions and are operating on auto-pilot.
 "Lots of couples operate on what they assume in their head because they grew up that way, that if it works for them, it works for their partners," Karam says.